-Any true butter enthusiast will tell you that European-style butter is far superior to sweet cream butter used here in the States.
-In general, European butter is made from cultured unpasteurized cream churned longer to produce a higher fat content and a richer, creamier end result.
-The average American butter has a milk fat content of around 80%, while European-style butter has a milk fat content above 82%.
+Any true butter enthusiast will tell you that the European-style is far superior to sweet cream butter used here in the States.
+European butter is generally made from cultured unpasteurized cream churned longer to produce a higher fat content and a richer, creamier end result.
+The average American butter has a milk fat content of around 80%, while European-style has a milk fat content above 82%.
 One of the common types of European butter is grass-fed Irish butter, which is known for its rich flavor, extra-creamy consistency, and bright yellow color.

 European-Style Butter Taste

 European-Style Butter Uses

 European style butter is great for baking to make desserts like croissants, puff pastry, pie crust, eclairs, and brioche.